tlb-lemrabott/java-static-site-generator/README.md

 # Java Static Site Generator

-A Spring Boot application that converts JSON site descriptions into static HTML websites.
+A Java/SpringBoot application that generates static websites based on user-provided JSON descriptions, using Spring Boot and Thymeleaf.

 ## What it does
 - Takes JSON input → Generates HTML pages using Thymeleaf templates